RedCrafter07/Re-Auth-API/README.md

 # Re-Auth-API
 The API Wrapper for the Re-Auth API.

+# IMPORTANT
+Re-Auth has been shut down.
+This package will no longer work.
+You can read more on our [homepage](https://auth.redcrafter07.de).

 ## But wait...
 What is re-auth?
 A modern authentication system.
 Read more on our [homepage](https://auth.redcrafter07.de).